NilPointer-Software/bdfd-wiki/src/bdscript/isBanned.md

 # $isBanned
-Returns "true" if user is banned, otherwise it returns "false".
+Returns whether a user is banned from the current server or not.
 Requires the `BAN_MEMBERS` permission.

+> 🧙‍♂️ "true" means the user is banned, "false" means they aren't.

 ## Syntax
 ```